yasynlamrid/java-week-1/07-projects/README.md

-# 🌟 Simple Java Projects for Beginners
+# 📚 Java Projects – Week 1

 Now that you’ve learned the **fundamentals of Java** — from setup and writing your first program to variables, operators, control structures, loops, and console input/output — it’s time to put your knowledge into practice